Man Dies in Penkhull Hit-and-Run Horror

-With no immediate description of the driver or detailed information about the vehicle, investigators face a challenging road ahead.
-Police are examining footage from Newcastle Lane and surrounding areas, including Hanley and Stoke town centre, to reconstruct the vehicle’s movements.
+With no description of the driver yet, police face a tough task.
+They are reviewing footage from Newcastle Lane and nearby areas like Hanley and Stoke town centre to trace the vehicle’s route.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.